- Our patient screening, practice hygiene, and staff PPE are all in line with current government and health guidelines.

 SCREENING AND PATIENT RISK

-Every patient and their chaperone (if they have one) will be telephoned and asked Covid-19 screening questions 24 hours before every treatment.
+Every patient will be telephoned and asked Covid-19 screening questions 24 hours before every treatment.